estibenjack/simple-java-calculator/README.md

 ## Credits

-Special thanks to the Bro Code YouTube channel for the inspiring coding challenge that led to the creation of this Java Calculator.
+Special thanks to the [Bro Code YouTube Channel](https://www.youtube.com/@BroCodez) for the inspiring coding challenge that led to the creation of this Java Calculator.

 ---